Entertainment Software Rating Board: Interactive elements

 An ESRB ratings label may also include a third section related to "Interactive Elements", which disclaims if a game offers online communications, collects personal data, or offers digital goods or other premiums (including downloadable content and microtransactions) that require payment of real money to obtain.
+As of March 2026, after PEGI announced plans to specifically require games with certain types of interactive elements to be rated into existing categories, the ESRB states they have no plans to do that, staying with these labels, with a spokesperson saying "ESRB's research indicates that parents want upfront notice about features like online communications and the ability to spend real money on in-game purchases, but that it could be confusing if non-content related features influence rating category assignments."